kuussant/tietokanta-web-sovellus/README.md

 SECRET_KEY='96c16a15df9d4cae935a89dce8578013'
 ```

-Copy DATABASE_URL=postgresql+psycopg2:// as is into your .env file.
+Copy DATABASE_URL=postgresql+psycopg2:// as-is into your .env file.

 You can generate your own SECRET_KEY with the following python3 commands:
 ```